bach04py/Distance-detect-in-real-time-video/Readme.md

-Readme.
-The project to detect exact distance in real_time videos
+The project to detect exact distance from camera to vehicals  in real_time videos.